A note on the metastability in three modifications of the standard Ising model: Ising model with next-nearest-neighbor attraction

-The following assumptions will be made for this chapter. \bass{AssNN} \begin{enumerate}[a)] \item $ 2K > h $, \item $ \tilde{J}\geq 2K+ h $, \item $ \frac{2J }{h} \notin \N $, $ \frac{2K }{h} \notin \N $, \item $ |\L| > \left( \frac{2J (D^\star - 1)}{ 2J - h(D^\star -1)} + D^\star \right)^2 $. \end{enumerate} \eass Similar as in Chapter 2, a) and b) induce a hierarchy in the sense that for the system it is most important to align nearest-neighbors-neighbors, then next-nearest-neighbors and then to align the spin values with the sign of the magnetic field.
+We make the following assumptions for this chapter. \bass{AssNN} \begin{enumerate}[a)] \item $ K > h $, \item $ \tilde{J}\geq 2K+ h $, \item $ \frac{2J }{h} \notin \N $, $ \frac{2K }{h} \notin \N $, \item $ |\L| > \left( \frac{2J (D^\star - 1)}{ 2J - h(D^\star -1)} + D^\star \right)^2 $. \end{enumerate} \eass Similarly as in Chapter 2, a) and b) induce a hierarchy in the sense that for the system it is most important to align nearest-neighbors, then next-nearest-neighbors and then to align the spin values with the sign of the magnetic field.
+As in Chapter \ref{S2}, this assumption is essential to obtain the metastable behavior of the system.
+Moreover, a) respects a hypothesis made in \cite{KO94} (but not every hypothesis in there).
 Assumption c) is made for non-degeneracy reasons.
-Assumption d) implies that it is not profitable to enlarge a droplet such that one side is subcritical and the other side wraps around the torus.
+Assumption d) implies that it is not profitable to enlarge a droplet such that one side is sub-critical and the other side wraps around the torus.
 This will become clear later in Lemma \ref{Gate1NN}.
-Moreover, d) assures that the torus is large enough to contain a critical droplet.
+Moreover, d) ensures that the torus is large enough to contain at least a critical droplet.
 It immediately follows from Assumption \ref{AssNN} c) that